About Alberta Energy

 - manages the development of province's non-renewable resources including coal, minerals, natural gas, petrochemicals, conventional oil and oil sands and renewable energy (wind, bioenergy, solar, hydro, geothermal, etc.)

-- grants industry the right to explore for and develop energy and mineral resources
+- grants industry the right to explore for and develop energy and mineral resources through the Tenure system.

 - establishes, administers and monitors the effectiveness of fiscal and royalty systems